tcardoso2/vermon/README.md

 t-motion-detector uses mocha unit tests to test the detector, notifier and environment classes.
 I'll be adding more on the go.

 ***
+* v 0.3.3: first version for the RaspistillNotifier
 * v 0.3.2: Adding node-raspistill as RaspistillNotifier wrapper into Extensions classes.
 Will allow to take A snapshot picture if movement is detected using a properly configured raspberry camera and the node-raspistill library.
 Adding unit test (WIP).